top of page

 • Below are some example sentences / structures for your personal statement.

-• They should serve more as guidance, rather than to be used verbatim, but can provide a starting point if you’re struggling with writer’s block.
+• They should serve more as guidance, rather than to be used word-word, but they can provide you with a basic structure if you’re struggling to start

-• Remember to refer back to STAR structure (situation, task, action, resolution) and the reflective cycle.
+• Remember to refer back to the reflective cycle.

 Introduction: